Skip to main content

 Diversity on the Board of Directors

-We believe that a diverse Board of Directors leads to better business decision-making and have made efforts to appoint female directors and foreign nationals to the board.
+We believe that a diverse Board of Directors leads to better business decision-making and have made efforts to appoint female and foreign nationals to the Board.

 Financial Data